 The independent film landscape has monumentally shifted since Spike Lee, Quentin Tarantino, and Steven Soderbergh were the collective mavericks of independent cinema.
 And what qualifies as independent is still changing.
 What is an independent film?
 Even though the definition fluctuates with time and fashion, key characteristics persist.

 So what are the best indie films you need to see right now?
-Where is independent film heading?
-We’ll list the indie darlings that will stand the test of time, and that every filmmaker should see this year.
+We’ll list the indie darlings that will stand the test of time, and that every filmmaker should see.
 Diving into these superb examples of story and craft will improve your own filmmaking skills and give you hope for the future of independent filmmaking.

 Table of Contents